Caroline Handel

 She’s Just Hysterical: Our Cultural Indifference to Female Pain

-In Michael Che’s Netflix stand-up special Shame the Devil, the comedian discloses to the audience that he’d only recently discovered that periods cause women pain.
-As the audience chuckles along in good-natured disbelief, Che jovially defends himself, explaining that nobody had ever presented him with the information.
-None of the women in his life—not his mother, or his sisters, or even his ex-girlfriend—would verbally express their discomfort to him, referring to periods only as “my time of the month.”
+In Michael Che’s Netflix special Shame the Devil, the comedian discloses to the audience that he’d only recently discovered that periods were painful.
+As the audience chuckles along in good-natured disbelief, Che explains that none of the women in his life—not his mother, or his sisters, or even his ex-girlfriend—would ever verbally express their discomfort to him, referring to periods only as “my time of the month.”

-Unconsciously, Che highlighted a key difference between men and women when it comes to communicating and managing discomfort—men externalize, women internalize.
 Former First Lady Michelle Obama also discussed this discrepancy on an episode of her limited audio series, The Michelle Obama Podcast.
-Speaking with close friend and OBGYN Dr. Sharon Malone, the pair discussed the different societal reactions men and women experience in regarding to expressions of pain.
+Speaking with close friend and OBGYN Dr. Sharon Malone, the pair discussed the different societal reactions men and women experience when they talk about pain.

 “How many men,” Obama asked, “do you think could deal with the severest form of cramps — which, literally feels like a knife being stabbed and turned — and you’ve gotta get up and keep going.
 Go to work, go to school, go play on the basketball court…I don’t know any man who can conceive of what that feels like.”